 1. Moving Up The Corporate Ladder

 Are you a debutant in the big corporate world?
 Or, are you moving up the ladder?
 Either way, you should already know that corporate and client-facing roles are all about communication, affability, and your knowledge of the subject matter.
 It is also about the way you present yourself.
+Paola Farina, Personal Stylist, suggests, “The first impression is the most important and it comes from clothes and non-verbal communication.
+A proper ‘clothed appearance’ (right clothing for the job but also right for us) will boost our self-esteem and make us feel more confident and right for the position.”
 And, that is why your attire will end up saying a lot about you even before you actually say anything.
+Lead with an overall neat and tidy appearance – This alone communicates an awareness of yourself and your environment.
+Follow that up with the little details that we have pointed out below.

 Profile Examples – Media, advertising, sales, business development, aviation industry, consulting, etc.